gwenwagner/GUMOTTC/README.md

 	- gumottc_cn.csv - raw carbon and nitrogen data for all specimens
 	- gumottc_isotope.csv - raw 13C and 15C isotope data for all specimens
-	- gumottc_units.xlsx - excel sheet with explanations and units for all columns in the above csv files
+	- gumottc_units.xlsx - excel sheet with explanations and units for all columns in the above csv files *The TTC barcode numbers (ex: TTC000197) referenced in the above datasets are specimen identifiers.
+All specimens referenced in this study have been deposited in the E. L. Reed Herbarium at Texas Tech University (TTC).

 - GUMOTTC_Analysis:
 	- gumottc_analysis.R - R script for all data calculations, analysis and figure creation